mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ### Lab environment

-In ensure that the lab is a respectful and productive workplace for all lab members, please adhere to the following guidelines:
+To ensure that the lab is a respectful and productive workplace for all lab members, please adhere to the following guidelines:

 1. Wear headphones when attending online seminars/classes, participating in a work-related zoom call, or listening to music.
 2. Try to limit personal phone calls.
 If you need to have a longer conversation, please step outside or use the PDRC breakroom.